To be or not to be

-Our key to unlocking this ability is a powerful idea that runs invisibly through almost every aspect of our culture.
+The key to unlocking this ability is a powerful idea that runs invisibly through almost every aspect of our culture.
 It gave Shakespeare’s Hamlet his most famous line, “To be, or not to be.”
-It shapes the defining mantra of the world’s most powerful nation: “You can be anything you want to.”
+It shapes the defining mantra of the world’s most powerful nation: “You can become anything you want to.”
 And it sits behind the universal structure of the “Hero’s Journey” that runs through almost every spellbinding, bestselling story ever told: from Casablanca to Star Wars, Harry Potter, Breaking Bad, and Game of Thrones.

 This is the idea that one day you might grow to fulfil your destiny, to become who you truly are.

 Who we think we are (and who we think we aren’t) determines the clothes we wear, the food we eat, and the cars we drive (or don’t).
 It shapes the jobs we choose, the ways we vote, and the people who become our friends, lovers, and life partners.

 Who we think we are determines every action we take: whether we follow the well-worn path or the road less travelled.

-And in a time of change, this small but powerful idea becomes even more important, for four main reasons.
+And in this time of change, this small but powerful idea becomes even more important, for four main reasons.

-The second reason is that the challenges which arise during times of change will often force us to make choices we’d rather not make, at times we’d rather not make them.
+The second reason is that the challenges that arise during times of change will often force us to make choices we’d rather not make, at times we’d rather not make them.
 Again, understanding that this is what is happening will help us to respond better.

-This time of change is forcing us to make decisions we would rather not make at times we would rather not make them.
-That is unavoidable.
-But if we use this as an opportunity to get clearer about who we are and who we most want to be (and not to be) then we will enable ourselves to take better, faster decisions and to focus our time and resources on achieving whatever matters most to us.
+This time of change is forcing us to make decisions we would rather not make, at times we’d rather not make them.
+But if we use this as an opportunity to get clearer about who we really are and who we most want to become, then we will enable ourselves to take better decisions faster and to focus our limited time and resources on achieving what actually matters most to us.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.